 In 2010 Schwab-Pomerantz was appointed by President Obama to the President’s Advisory Council on Financial Capability, and she chaired the Partnership Committee until early 2013.
 In that role, she led the Council’s efforts to strengthen coordination between public and private-sector financial education programs.
 She also served as an advisor to the President’s Advisory Council on Financial Literacy under former President George W. Bush.

-Schwab-Pomerantz speaks and writes extensively about personal finance issues.
+Schwab-Pomerantz speaks and writes extensively about personal finance, financial literacy and philanthropy.
 Her latest book, The Charles Schwab Guide to Finances after Fifty: Answers to Your Most Important Money Questions (Crown Business, 2014), was described by The New York Times as “overwhelmingly appealing” and “an excellent personal finance book.”
-With her father, Charles R. Schwab, Schwab-Pomerantz also co-authored It Pays to Talk: How to Have the Essential Conversations with Your Family about Money and Investing (Crown Business: 2002).
-Schwab-Pomerantz also writes a weekly column called Ask Carrie, which appears on schwab.com, Parade.com, the Huffington Post, and is syndicated through Creators News Service.
+With her father, Charles R. Schwab, she also co-authored It Pays to Talk: How to Have the Essential Conversations with Your Family about Money and Investing (Crown Business: 2002).
+Schwab-Pomerantz writes a weekly column called Ask Carrie, which appears on schwab.com, Parade.com, Huffington Post, and is syndicated through Creators News Service.
 In addition, as a LinkedIn ‘Influencer,’ she contributes frequent thought-leadership articles to a worldwide audience.

 Schwab-Pomerantz’s media and public appearances have included Good Morning America, The Today Show, CNBC and NPR among other major media outlets, as well as the World Affairs Council of Philadelphia and the San Francisco Commonwealth Club.
 For ten years (2003-2011, 2013), The San Francisco Business Times named her one of the Bay Area’s 100 Most Influential Women in Business, and in 2015 the publication named her to the “Forever Influential” Honor Roll.
 In 2011, Schwab-Pomerantz received the William E. Odom Visionary Leadership Award, Jump$tart Coalition’s highest recognition for contributions to the financial education of students.
 In 2015 she was nominated by the San Francisco Chronicle for its inaugural “Visionary of the Year” award, recognizing leaders in the Bay Area who drive social and economic change through innovation.